 The reporting period of the Group's subsidiaries are identical, and their accounting policies conform to those used by the Group for similar transactions and events in similar circumstances.
 The accounting policies of the subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the Group.

-e) New standards, amendments and interpretations effective from 1 January 2022 i) FAS 38 Wa'ad, Khiyar and Tahawwut
+e) New standards, amendments and interpretations effective from 1 January 2023 f) New standards, amendments and interpretations issued but not effective i) FAS 1 General Presentation and Disclosures in the Financial Statements